elixirland/ecosystem/ECOSYSTEM.md

 ### LiveState

 The goal of LiveState is to make highly interactive web applications easier to build.
 Currently, in most such applications, clients send requests and receive responses from and to a server API.
-This essentially results in two applications, with state being managed in both in an ad hoc way.\n\nLiveState uses a different approach.
+This essentially results in two applications, with state being managed in both in an ad hoc way.

+LiveState uses a different approach.
 Clients dispatch events, which are sent to the server to be handled, and receive updates from the server any time application state changes.
 This allows state to have a single source of truth, and greatly reduces client code complexity.
-It also works equally well for applications where updates to state can occur independently from a user initiated, client side event (think \"real time\" applications such as chat, etc).
+It also works equally well for applications where updates to state can occur independently from a user initiated, client side event (think "real time" applications such as chat, etc).

 [Documentation](https://hexdocs.pm/live_state/readme.html)